cncf/tag-runtime/website/content/blog/cnaiwg-kubecon-recap-03-31-24.md

 #### Initiatives Summary

+#### Initiatives Summary

+Below are some of the ideas and initiatives we have in mind for the CNAI working group:

 - Educate the community
     - Make it easy to start with MLOps or AI Eng
-- Workshop
+    - Workshops and webinars on the topic
-- Reference implementation(s)
+- Provide reference implementation(s)
-- CN AI Landscape
+- Create a CN AI Landscape
-- CN AI Radar (different tech verticals)
+- Create a CN AI Radar (different tech verticals)
-- Collaborate with the LF AI & Data
+- Collaborate with the LF AI & Data to make sure there are no duplicate efforts
 - Deep dive into different areas. i.e. training, tuning, serving
-- CN AI Model leaderboard (performance)
+- Curate a CN AI Model leaderboard (performance)
 - Event planning
 - Open to suggestions!